AGM Information 2019

-The AGM was held in the Guildhall on Wednesday 21 November at 2.30pm.
+The AGM will be held in the Guildhall on Thursday 24th October at 2.30pm.

 The DEI Constitution is available here: DEI CIO CONSTITUTION

 2019 Annual General Meeting to be held at 2.30pm on Thursday 24 October.
 The 2019 AGM agenda is available here.

 The Draft Minutes of the AGM 2018 are here: DEI AGM Draft Minutes 2018